kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Security & Compliance in Azure Log Analytics.
 - [ ] Resource health in Azure Service Health.
 - [ ] Smart Detection in Azure Application Insights.
-- [x] Compute & apps in Azure Security Center.
+- [ ] Compute & apps in Azure Security Center.

 ### You need to configure a virtual machine named VM1 to securely access stored secrets in an Azure Key Vault named az400-11566895-kv.
 To complete this task, sign in to the Microsoft Azure portal.

-- [x] You can use a system-assigned managed identity for a Windows virtual machine (VM) to access Azure Key Vault.
+- [ ] You can use a system-assigned managed identity for a Windows virtual machine (VM) to access Azure Key Vault.
 Sign in to Azure portal.
 Locate virtual machine VM1.
 Select Identity.
 Enable the system-assigned identity for VM1 by setting the Status to On.

-### You have an Azure virtual machine named VM1 that runs Linux.
-You plan to deploy the Desired State Configuration (DSC) extension to VM1.
+### You have an Azure virtual machine named VM1 that runs Linu .
+You plan to deploy the Desired State Configuration (DSC) e tension to VM1.
 You need to grant the Log Analytics agent the appropriate directory permissions.
 How should you complete the command?

 ![Question 537](images/question537.jpg)

-- [ ] Box 1: r.
-Box 2: /lib.
+- [ ] Bo  1: r.
+Bo  2: /lib.
-- [ ] Box 1: rx.
-Box 2: /etc.
+- [ ] Bo  1: r .
+Bo  2: /etc.
-- [x] Box 1: rwx.
-Box 2: /temp.
+- [ ] Bo  1: rw .
+Bo  2: /temp.
-- [ ] Box 1: x.
-Box 2: /usr.
+- [ ] Bo  1:  .
+Bo  2: /usr.

 ### During a code review, you discover many quality issues.
 Many modules contain unused variables and empty catch Modes.
 You need to recommend a solution to improve the quality o' the code.
 What should you recommend?

 - [ ] In a Gradle build task, select Run Checkstyle.
-- [ ] In an Xcode build task, select Use xcpretty from Advanced.
+- [ ] In an  code build task, select Use  cpretty from Advanced.
 - [ ] In a Grunt build task, select Enabled from Control Options.
-- [x] In a Maven build task, select Run PM.
+- [ ] In a Maven build task, select Run PM.

 ### You are using GitHub as a source code repository.
 You create a client-side Git hook on the commit-msg event.
 The hook requires that each commit message contain a custom work item tag.
 You need to make a commit that does not have a work item tag.
 Which git commit parameter should you use?

 - [ ] –squash.
-- [x] –no-verify.
+- [ ] –no-verify.
 - [ ] –message '.
 - [ ] –no-post-rewrite.